kizito9898/IT-Documentation/Microsoft365/Microsoft-365-Administration.md

 ## ⚙️ **Microsoft 365 Admin Center**
 The **Microsoft 365 Admin Center** is like a **Control Panel** for managing an organization's **Microsoft 365 subscription**.

-🔹 It is a **web-based portal** where administrators can **manage various aspects of their organization’s Microsoft 365 environment like**
+🔹 It is a **web-based portal** where administrators can **manage various aspects of their organization’s Microsoft 365 environment like E**

 🔹 **Think of it as:**
 ✅ The **central hub** for **Microsoft 365 administration**